 beaver ponds, and wet meadows.

-- These wetlands are usually open for easy flight and have lots of the flying
+- These wetlands are usually rather open for easy flight and have lots of the flying

-insects Tree Swallows need to feed themselves and their young
+insects Tree Swallows prefer to feed themselves and their young.

 - Perhaps most important, wetlands often have nest sites Tree Swallows need.

 Where do Tree Swallows build their nests under natural conditions?

 - Tree Swallows are cavity-nesters.
 They nest inside holes in trees.